 Collaborative works are eligible with the consent of all involved parties.

 DEADLINE FOR ENTRIES

-Entries must be received no later than April 30, 2015 at 5:00pm (Central U.S. time zone).
+The original deadline of April 30 has been extended.
+Entries must now be received no later than May 4, 2015 at 5:00pm (Central U.S. time zone).
 All submissions must be made electronically.

 ANNOUNCEMENT OF FINALISTS